google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 2. With the `allow` attribute on iframes.

-The biggest difference between the HTTP header and the `allow` attribute is that the `allow` attribute only controls features within an frame.
+The biggest difference between the HTTP header and the `allow` attribute is that the `allow` attribute only controls features within an iframe.
 The header can control features in the main response + any iframe'd content within the page.
-This is because [iframes inherit the polices of their parent page](#inheritancerules).
+This is because [iframes inherit the policies of their parent page](#inheritancerules).
 {: .key-point }